CS 2334: Programming Structures and Abstractions

 number), using your standard OU password.
 If you have difficulty

 logging in, call 325-HELP.
-This web site provides a number of useful
+This software provides a number of useful

 features, including a list of assignments and announcements, an